Starting an educational channel on YouTube

 - Skill-based learning - teaching skills to enhance careers: Often hosted by professional in a specific vocation, an expert, or an organization that provides skill-based teaching.

 The goal of these videos could be to inspire, inform, or empower viewers to advance or change their careers.
 They often help an audience learn soft skills, show a day in the life of a certain vocation, or provide job training.
-18% of YouTube viewers say they visit the site to learn about or improve job skills.
+According to a Google Consumer survey, 18% of YouTube viewers say they visit the site to learn about or improve job skills.

 If you’re not ready to make videos but still want to contribute to the educational ecosystem on YouTube, consider curating expert playlists where you apply your knowledge of a subject and bring together a range of videos and voices.
 Creating educational playlists and sharing them with learners is a lightweight way to share your expertise in a subject without stepping behind the camera.